 This is the very principle that allowed blockchain to underwrite the first-ever viable digital currency, Bitcoin, and this is why every other cryptocurrency in existence is built on the same technology.

 So why do we need blockchain technology for identity?

 A decentralized network that can resist any attempt to alter data could be the long-awaited answer to the electronic identity problem.

 As any data stored on a blockchain can be trusted as not having been altered or tampered with, any third party could accept this data as being genuine.

-How Stolen Identifications were used in 2016:
+How Stolen Identifications were used: